xcummins/utf-cleaner/README.md

 # UTF Cleaner 🧼

-A *powerfull* package that removes non-UTF characters from a string.
+A *powerful* package that removes non-UTF characters from a string.

 ---